Weberistic/uSupport-documentation/docs/extending.md

 ---
 layout: default
-title: Extend
+title: Extending
 nav_order: 7
 ---

-# Extend
+# Extending

 If you want something to happen when a ticket is created?
-Like send addiinal email.
+Like send additional email.
 As of uSupport version **2.0.0** we've added Notifications

 ## Tickets